 2. Be aware of your cravings

-Over the next couple of days try to notice your cravings.
-Each time a craving comes around investigate the tone – usually based on your underlying emotions.
+Over the next couple of days, try to notice your cravings.
+Each time a craving comes around, investigate the tone – usually based on your underlying emotions.
 Ask yourself: What emotions am I feeling, why am I feeling this way, and what is the best course of action I can take to address this?
-You might realise that your hungry, or in most other cases that you are fatigued, stressed, or not dealing with other emotions.
+You might realize that you are hungry, or in most other cases, that you are fatigued, stressed, or not dealing with other emotions.

-Start of by eating one meal over the next few days slowly, silently, and mindfully.
-Remove all distraction; this could be your TV, books, technology (yes that means your laptop or your phone.
+Start by eating one meal over the next few days slowly, silently, and mindfully.
+Remove all distraction; this could be your TV, books, technology (yes, that means your laptop or your phone).

 De-stress, feel fabulous, and make your feasts really count with mindful eating.
-If you really want to get into healthy eating check out our Weekly Meal Plans.
-If you are trying to lose weight changing your eating habits isn’t going to get you to your goals, so check out The 7 Minute Workout or the 7 Minute Alternate Workout.
+If you really want to get into healthy eating, check out our Weekly Meal Plans.
+If you are trying to lose weight changing your eating habits isn’t going to get you to your goals, so check out The 7 Minute Workout.